jsrn/jsrn.github.io/uses.md

 ## Previously used

 - A 104 key [WASD V2](https://www.wasdkeyboards.com/products/mechanical-keyboards.html) with MX Blues.
 It's big and clacky and I love it.
 In the time I've had this keyboard I've used the numpad maybe half a dozen times, so my next keyboard (if this trooper ever gives up) is going to be a slightly more compact model.
+- ~~[RapidAPI](https://paw.cloud/) to interact with and test APIs.~~ I [just use curl](https://justuse.org/curl/).
+I like a fancy GUI, but for my needs the overhead of another tool was never justified.

 List too boring?
 Check out [the inventory](/inventory).